Ohio State nav bar

 File

-The primary focus of his research has been explanation of judges' behavior in decision making.
+The primary focus of his research has been explanation of judges' choices as decision makers.
 Among the other topics of his research are the causes and consequences of judicial specialization and the functioning of state elections of judges.
-His most recent books are Ideology in the Supreme Court (2017), The Battle for the Court: Interest Groups, Judicial Elections, and Public Policy (in collaboration with David Klein and Matthew Streb) (2017), and The Company They Keep: How Partisan Divisions Came to the Supreme Court (in collaboration with Neal Devins) (2019).
+His most recent research books are Ideology in the Supreme Court (2017), The Battle for the Court: Interest Groups, Judicial Elections, and Public Policy (in collaboration with David Klein and Matthew Streb) (2017), and The Company They Keep: How Partisan Divisions Came to the Supreme Court (in collaboration with Neal Devins) (2019).
 He has also presented his research in The Puzzle of Judicial Behavior (1997), Judges and Their Audiences (2006), and Specializing the Courts (2011), as well as articles in political science journals.
 He has received OSU's Distinguished Scholar Award and the Lifetime Achievement Award of the Law and Courts section of the American Political Science Association.

 [pdf] - Some links on the page are to Adobe .pdf files, requiring Adobe Reader.
 If you need any of them in a more accessible format, please contact baum.4@osu.edu.